-There is an existing fire hydrant that's fronts civic 163 Wyse Road that will remain outside the project area and will be protected from construction activities.
-These fire hydrants, along with any existing fire department connections will be accessible to firefighters throughout all phases of the project.
+There is an existing fire hydrant on Newcastle Street that will remain outside the project area and will be separated from construction activities.
+This fire hydrant, along with any existing fire department connections will be accessible to firefighters throughout all phases of the project.

-There are no proposed fire department connections at this stage of the project.
+The proposed fire department connection and proposed fire hydrant are not accessible at this stage of the project.
 These are not available for fire department use until after the water supply lines have been installed, tested and commissioned by the water commission, similar with the fire suppression system.
 This system will not be active until after the building is near complete and the encroachment fencing has been removed.